elastic/elasticsearch/benchmarks/README.md

 `MemoryStatsBenchmark`, you can use `--args`:

 ```
-gradlew -p benchmarks run --args 'MemoryStatsBenchmark'
+gradlew -p benchmarks run --args ' MemoryStatsBenchmark'
 ```

 Everything in the `'` gets sent on the command line to JMH.
+The leading ` ` inside the `'`s is important.
+Without it parameters are sometimes sent to gradle.

 ## Adding Microbenchmarks